 - Vegan Pizza: Use your favorite vegan cheese!

 - Gluten-Free Pizza: Use an all-purpose gluten-free flour in place of the whole wheat flour.
 Bob’s Red Mill 1:1 is a delicious option with a gluten-like taste and texture.

 - Sauce: Red sauce, traditional pizza sauce, alfredo sauce, garlic butter sauce, or olive oil make a delicious base for the toppings.
-You can make this into a white sauce pizza as well.
+Use this alfredo sauce without heavy cream to make this into a white sauce pizza!

 - Veggies: Artichoke hearts, fresh spinach, roasted garlic, black olives, and bell peppers are great options.

 - Cheese: Switch up the cheese!
 Fontina, gruyere, gouda, goat cheese, or pecorino romano are perfect additions.

 - Heat: Add some spice to this pizza by topping it with jalapeño slices or red chili flakes.